NestorRescigno/software-engineering--reference-architecture--workflow-1/README.md

     name: build
     runs-on: [self-hosted, dev]
 ````
 - **configure runner with profile connection:** In this configuration, the runner contains its own cloud access credentials under profiles.
-When executing the workflow, it uses the profile instead of the secret directly. this allows you to remove the github secrets.
+When executing the workflow, it uses the profile instead of the secret directly. this allows you to remove the github secrets. see [configure profile]( https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

 Getting started
 ---